PruneJS/prunejs/README.md

 Prune.js is a JavaScript code optimizer, compressor, concatenator, source map generator with special focus on building AMD and CommonJS module trees into compact concatenated single-file packages.

-It auto-discovers the AMD modules tree and "compiles" your source JavaScript spread over multiple files and directories into one minified single-file "assembly" ready to be served with a matching source map file.
+Prune.js is a materialization of a particular belief: **build tools must read our minds and just do the right thing.**

 Prune.js is especially useful for turning a diverse tree of AMD modules (and CommonJS modules, and AMD plugin resources) into a single compressed file.
-(It turns various files, including those referred to through 'text!', 'js!', 'css!', 'cjs!'
-AMD plugins into in-line, named AMD modules.)
-Prune.js can deal with (detect and inline) dynamically-declared AMD modules.
+It auto-discovers the AMD modules tree and AMD loader configuration object (place where you set `paths` and `baseUrl` values).
+It turns various files, including those referred to through 'text!', 'js!', 'css!', (soon 'cjs!')
+AMD plugins into in-line, named AMD modules.
+Prune.js can deal with (detect and inline) dynamically-declared AMD resources.

 Prune.js is a bit like `r.js` in purpose but it is very different in philosophy.
 It is designed for highest possible ease of use and sniffs out from your source all the information it needs for a successful build.
 Build configuration file is **not** needed.
 Prune.js is not tied to and does not replace any particular AMD loader.
 Prune.js is more general-purpose.
 Instead it works within the confines of the common AMD API.
 Prune.js is like as if you had an intelligent `automake` for JavaScript.